Cave of Outlaws: Production

-The film was based on original story by Elizabeth Wilson of Arizona.
-She also wrote the script.
-Filming was to have begun in February 1951 with Howard Duff in the lead.
-Duff injured his leg and was replaced by Macdonald Carey.
-The start date was pushed back to 26 March 1951.
+The film is based on original story and screenplay written by Elizabeth Wilson.
+Filming was to have begun in February 1951 with Howard Duff in the lead, but Duff injured his leg and was replaced by Macdonald Carey.
+The start date was delayed until March 26.

 The cave scenes were shot at the Carlsbad Caverns National Park in New Mexico in April.
-The caves remained open to the general public during the day and the unit filmed at night.
+As the caves remained open to the general public during the day, the unit filmed at night.

-Castle wrote that "we lived underground like moles" and that "there was little excitement about the whole project."
+Director William Castle wrote that "we lived underground like moles" and that "there was little excitement about the whole project".

+Text in opening credits

+"All the cave scenes in this production were actually photographed at the Carlsbad Caverns in New Mexico".

+"We gratefully acknowledge the assistance of the National Park Service of the United States Department of the Interior whose splendid cooperation made these scenes possible".

+Reception

+In a contemporary review for the Chicago Tribune, critic Mae Tinee wrote: "Except for the fact that much of the action takes place in the Carlsbad caverns of New Mexico, this film is a routine second rater.
+The plot is both complicated and silly, embroidered with a good deal of cryptic conversation and what struck me as an unnecessary amount of violence. ...
+Caverns or no caverns, it's the same old stuff."